rabbitmq/rabbitmq-website/site/tutorial-three-python.md

 </div>

-The producer program, which emits log messages, doesn't look much different than in previous tutorial.
-The most important change is that, we now need to publish messages to the `logs` exchange instead of the nameless one.
-We need to supply a `routing_key`, but its value is ignored for `fanout` exchanges.
+The producer program, which emits log messages, doesn't look much different to the previous tutorial.
+The most important change is that we now want to publish messages to our `logs` exchange instead of the nameless one.
+We need to supply a `routing_key` when sending, but its value is ignored for `fanout` exchanges.
 Here goes the code for `emit_log.py` script:

     #!/usr/bin/env python